-Last updated on February 13th, 2023 at 04:58 pm
+Last updated on February 20th, 2025 at 11:44 am

-The orthopaedic assessment for physiotherapist is different from orthopedic surgeons and this is because our treatment approach and goal are different.
-Assessment procedure largely involves interviewing the patient and reviewing the medical and investigation reports like X-ray, MRI CT Scan reports.
-Based on this data a physical therapist plan an effective treatment compatible with the needs and goals of the patient and members of the Healthcare team.
+The orthopaedic assessment for physiotherapists are different from the one performed by orthopaedic surgeons.
+This is because our treatment approach and goal are different.
+The assessment procedure largely involves interviewing the patient and reviewing the medical and investigation reports like X-ray, MRI CT Scan reports.

-Orthopaedic assessment for physiotherapist
+Orthopaedic Assessment for Physiotherapists

 Any medical assessment involves a series of interrelated steps that help a physiotherapist for clinical decision making and to set a goal for treatment.

-One must note that the orthopaedic assessment for physiotherapist process starts as soon as the patient enters your clinic or department.
-So when a person or a patient enters department you have to observe for how he is coming to you, whether he is being carried by his family members or is using any walking aids, wheelchair or simply coming on his own.
+So, as soon as the person or a patient enters the department you have to keep a look at how he comes to you.
+Observe whether enters being carried by his family members or by using any walking aids, wheelchair or simply coming on his own.

-2. Chief complaint (C/O).
+- Chief complaint (C/O).

-3. History (H/O): History of present illness, Treatment history, History of past illness, Family history.
+- History (H/O): History of present illness, Treatment history, History of past illness, Family history.

-4. Observation (O/O).
+- Observation (O/O).

-5. Examination (O/E).
+- Examination (O/E).

-6. provisional diagnosis.
+- provisional diagnosis.

-7. Advise.
+- Advise.

 Based on these steps I have made a sample orthopaedic assessment sheet for a physiotherapist that you may download for your future reference.

-Now let’s discuss each and every point in detail and will try to cover what is the actual process it involves? what is the effective way to collect data? and everything related to it.
+Now let’s discuss each and every point in detail and will try to cover what is the actual process it involves. what is the effective way to collect data? and everything related to it.

 Basic information